Katharine Wright Haskell: Legacy

 In a posthumous citation, Katharine's fellow Oberlin trustees described her as "a world figure who emerged from and dwelt in a model American home."
 In 1931 Haskell donated a fountain to the college in her memory.
 Featuring a replica of a bronze sculpture by Verrocchio, it stands near the entrance to the Allen Memorial Art Museum, a short distance from the college's Wilbur and Orville Wright Laboratory of Physics.

 Books published in the first decades of the 21st century reflect an effort to bring more attention to Katharine's place in the Wright brothers' saga.
 Richard Maurer's The Wright Sister and Ian Mackersey's The Wright Brothers were both published to coincide with the centenary of the first flight in 2003; David McCullough's The Wright Brothers (2015) offered a new look at the lives of family members.
 In 2017, Henry J. Haskell's grandson published Maiden Flight, a work of creative nonfiction about Katharine's late-life marriage, followed by a three-part biographical podcast titled In Her Own Wright.
 Novelist Patty Dann adopted a less rigorously source-based approach in The Wright Sister (2020).
 Dramatic treatments of Katharine's life range from one-woman shows to the 2022 opera Finding Wright by composer Laura Kaminsky and librettist Andrea Fellows Fineberg.
 American author Amanda Flower has written two novels featuring Katharine as a sleuth: To Slip the Bonds of Earth (2024) and Not They Who Soar (2025).

+The National Aeronautic Association's Katharine Wright Memorial Trophy, established in 1981, was named in her honor.